 Infectious and inflammatory diseases of the spinal column and spinal cord include bacterial, rickettsial, viral, fungal, protozoal, and parasitic infections and idiopathic inflammatory disease.
 Many of these diseases can also affect the brain (see Meningitis, Encephalitis, and Encephalomyelitis).
 Some of the more common infectious and inflammatory diseases in which involvement of the spinal column or cord is a prominent feature are discussed below.

-Diskospondylitis is inflammation of the intervertebral disk and adjacent vertebral bodies.
-Vertebral osteomyelitis is inflammation of the vertebra without concurrent disk infection.
+Discospondylitis is inflammation of the intervertebral disc and adjacent vertebral bodies.
+Vertebral osteomyelitis is inflammation of the vertebra without concurrent disc infection.
 Both diseases are usually caused by hematogenous spread of bacterial or fungal infection.
 Immunosuppression may play a role in some infections.
-Diskospondylitis is most common in dogs, especially larger breeds.
+Discospondylitis is most common in dogs, especially larger breeds.
 Osteomyelitis of the lumbar vertebrae can develop in dogs secondary to migration of plant awns.
 In cats, it is rare and usually due to direct spread of infection from an adjacent wound.
-Diskospondylitis and vertebral osteomyelitis have also been reported in horses, ruminants, and pigs, especially neonates.
-Infection may be seen at any disk space, and multiple lesions may be seen.
+Discospondylitis and vertebral osteomyelitis have also been reported in horses, ruminants, and pigs, especially neonates.
+Infection may be seen at any disc space, and multiple lesions may be seen.

-Early radiographic findings consist of destruction of the adjacent vertebral end plates and collapse of the disk space.
+Early radiographic findings consist of destruction of the adjacent vertebral end plates and collapse of the disc space.
 More advanced lesions also have variable degrees of osteophyte formation.
-Blood and urine cultures are often effective in identifying the causative organism.
+Blood and urine cultures often identify the causative organism.
 Affected dogs should be tested for brucellosis (see Brucellosis in Dogs).

 Although clinical signs usually resolve within 5 days of treatment with an appropriate antibiotic, treatment should be continued for at least 8 wk.
-First-generation cephalosporins for presumed Staphylococcus spp are a good choice if cultures are negative.
+Amoxicillin/clavulanic acid for presumed Staphylococcus spp infection is a good choice if cultures are negative.

 Canine distemper encephalomyelitis (see Canine Distemper), caused by a paramyxovirus, remains one of the most common CNS disorders in dogs worldwide.
 Onset of neurologic deficits may be acute or slowly progressive, reflecting the location of the lesion(s) within the CNS.
 The brain stem and spinal cord are the regions most commonly affected in mature dogs.
 Neurologic signs are usually not preceded by, nor coincident with, the systemic illness seen in young dogs.